-Net sales for the beer segment increased 12 percent primarily due to volume growth and favorable pricing.
-Beer depletions grew eight percent, reflecting strong consumer demand for all key brands within the beer portfolio.
-In addition, distributors increased their inventories during the second half of the year in an effort to align with historical levels and be better positioned to meet consumer demand heading into the key summer selling season.
+Organic net sales for beer increased 13 percent primarily due to volume growth and favorable pricing.
+Beer depletions grew 12 percent, reflecting strong consumer demand for the beer portfolio.

-Interest expense for the year totaled $338 million, an increase of four percent.
-The increase was primarily due to higher average borrowings, partially offset by lower average interest rates.
+Interest expense for the year totaled $314 million, a decrease of seven percent.
+The decrease was primarily due to lower average interest rates.

-The comparable basis effective tax rate for fiscal 2015 was 29.5 percent compared to a 31.2 percent tax rate for the prior year.
+The comparable basis effective tax rate for fiscal 2016 was 29.6 percent compared to 29.5 percent for fiscal 2015.

 Free Cash Flow Commentary

-Free cash flow for fiscal 2015 totaled $362 million as compared to $603 million for the prior year.
-Benefits from the growth of the beer business were more than offset by higher capital expenditures related primarily to the expansion of the Nava brewery in Mexico.
+Free cash flow for fiscal 2016 totaled $522 million compared to $362 million for the prior year.
+Benefits from the growth of the beer business were partially offset by higher capital expenditures related primarily to the expansion of the company's Mexican operating platform.

 |(in millions, except per share data)|